flyweightsoft/flyweightsoft.github.io/README.md

 # 🚀 FlyweightSoft

-Welcome to **FlyweightSoft** - A sole proprietorship operated by Santhosh M, specializing in innovative software solutions and VS Code extensions! 💻✨
+Welcome to **FlyweightSoft** - A sole proprietorship operated by Santhosh M, specializing in innovative software solutions 💻✨

 This is the official website showcasing our projects, expertise, and contact information.